 Harper College is a signatory of the Climate Leadership Commitments.
 The Climate Leadership Commitments engage colleges and universities across the US in reducing campus-wide greenhouse gas emissions.
-Since 2010 Harper has been striving toward its greenhouse gas reduction goals through the implementation of Harper’s Climate Action Plan.
+Since 2010 Harper has been striving toward its greenhouse gas reduction goals through the implementation of Harper’s Climate Action Plan and newly updated Net Zero Report.
 View Harper's Climate Action Plan, Greenhouse Gas Reports and Progress Reports on the Second Nature reporting website.

 Eight bike racks are spread out across campus to accommodate bicycle parking needs.
 There are two covered bike parking options: in the parking garage and between Buildings P and C.